-Plato, also, praised the fruit of the vine:
+Plato also praised the fruit of the vine:

 “What is better adapted than the festive use of wine in the first place to test, and in the second place to train, the character of a man, if care be taken in the use of it?
 What is there cheaper or more innocent?

-The ubiquitousness of the word “symposium” in ancient Greece — which means literally “drinking with others” — meant that ancient Greeks loved to get together, eat, drink and converse during and after the meal.
+The ubiquitousness of the word “symposium” in ancient Greece, which literally means “drinking with others”—meant that ancient Greeks loved to get together, eat, drink, and converse during and after the meal.

-It was a favorite pastime for well-to-do ancient Greeks to eat, drink, discuss and, occasionally, philosophize, at these symposia.
+It was a favorite pastime for well-to-do ancient Greeks to eat, drink, discuss, and, occasionally, philosophize, at these symposia.